ridafatimakhan/Kongsvegen_data-analysis_master-thesis/README.md

-# Thesis: Signal Processing, Feature Detection, and Data Validation of Low-Cost Sensing Drifter Data
+# Master thesis: Signal Processing, Feature Detection, and Data Validation of Low-Cost Sensing Drifter Data

 This project focuses on analyzing and validating time-series data collected by low-cost sensing drifters.
 The drifters, equipped with pressure sensors, operate in subsurface environments to collect essential data.